Traverse City State Hospital

 As a testament to her foolishness and a warning to the other children, the nuns put her body on display for all to view.
 The crying of children is said to be heard if passing the building on a quiet night.

-On October 5, 2015, the Marquette orphanage was added to the National Register of Historic Places.
-The building provided services to the final orphan in 1967 and was abandoned in 1982.
-After sitting vacant for more than 35 years, it was transformed into affordable housing in 2018.
+In 2016, the Marquette orphanage was added to the National Register of Historic Places.
+The building last operated as an orphanage in 1967.
+After years of vacancy, it was transformed into affordable housing in 2018.

 Paulding, Michigan, is a small town in the Upper Peninsula known for a mysterious light display that occurs along a stretch of Highway 45.
 Although numerous paranormal investigators and even the Ripley’s Believe It or Not team have examined the area, no explanations for the phenomenon have ever been found.